jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 Fastmail has [addressed this concern back in 2013](https://www.fastmail.com/blog/fastmails-servers-are-in-the-us-what-this-means-for-you/), arguing that as an Australian company with no US incorporation or staff, they aren't directly bound by US court orders.
 This post predates the CLOUD Act by five years - a law written specifically to reach providers with "sufficient contacts" to the US, including serving US customers, regardless of where they're incorporated.

 None of this is specifically about Fastmail.
-My feelings about the US jurisdiction have shifted in recent years, for [obvious reasons](https://en.wikipedia.org/wiki/Anti-Americanism#Second_Trump_administration).
+My feelings about US jurisdiction have shifted in recent years, for [obvious reasons](https://en.wikipedia.org/wiki/Anti-Americanism#Second_Trump_administration).
 I know [international intelligence sharing agreements](https://en.wikipedia.org/wiki/Five_Eyes) exist and that this concern doesn't disappear by moving to European servers - but it still feels like a meaningful distinction to me.

 ## Requirements